utopianit-base/AdventOfCode/README.md

 The repo is structured by a year folder and then n_input.txt for the input text files and n_solution.[ps1|py] for the solutions.

+Some took longer than others and differ in their level of difficulty.
+Some of the code isn't as pretty as I'd like to make them, but I don't have much time to spend on them, so if they work, it's all good. :)

 Enjoy. :)